 But a little less known are the foreign companies named in many of the suits… Allergan plc (formerly Actavis plc), Mallinckrodt plc, and Teva Pharmaceutical Industries Limited.
 These defendants, barring an agreement to waive or accept service of process here in the United States, still have to be served pursuant to the Hague Service Convention.
 Litigation teams cannot just assume that, because they’re already litigating other cases, it isn’t necessary to serve them.
 Proper formalities must still be observed, and that means different things in different countries.

 Fortunately, none of those three countries are particularly arduous, but it is still important to know the differences between them.
-They don’t all work the same– and they certainly don’t work the same as southern Ohio!
+They don’t all work the same– and they certainly don’t work the same as northern Ohio!